 On keeping your cool during the holiday season when you are around family members, it is essential to know your boundaries.
 Knowing your limitations means that you need to know when you may cross a line and say or do something that might upset someone else.
 It also means that you should not be caught up in any drama – you are only human, and it is easy to get yourself involved.

-Our family therapists suggest that you have a healthy respect for family drama and know when to walk away and know when to apologize sincerely.
+Our family therapists in Houston suggest that you have a healthy respect for family drama and know when to walk away and know when to apologize sincerely.
 The combination of a group of people with history mixed with curbed emotions is a recipe for a Christmas dinner disaster.

 2. Be Prepared